jcbrand/Backbone.Overview/README.md

 Backbone.Overview
 =================

-An Overview is a View that references and keeps track of sub-views.
-Kind of like what a Collection is to a Model.
+An Overview is a View that references and keeps track of sub-views (i.e. just normal Backbone.Views) Kind of like what a Collection is to a Model.

 An Overview provides methods for handling the views it keeps track of: